Nexmo/nexmo-developer/_documentation/dispatch/overview.md

 The Dispatch API enables the developer to send messages to users using a multiple channel strategy.

 An example workflow might specify a message to be sent a message via Facebook Messenger, and if that message is not read then the user can be sent a message via Viber.
-If that message is also not read a user could then be sent a message via SMS.
+If that message is also not read, a user could then be sent a message via SMS.

 The Dispatch API provides the mechanism by which to order messages and specify their _success conditions_.
 The Dispatch API uses the Messages API to actually send the messages.